On-set virtual production: History

 Australian film director Clayton Jacobson first had the idea of improving the green screen that was then in use when filming a TV ad for detergent in 2003.
 Watching his son playing videogames and seeing the 3D technology used in them gave him the idea.
 Eventually, in 2016, Jacobson and his son made one of the prototypes for a virtual production stage in their shed, using a set of LED screens.
 However, he could not get anyone to take an interest in developing the technology further, so gave up on it.
+In 2017, PRG presidents Brian Edwards partnered with cinematographer Markus Förderer and producers Giuseppe Mercadante and Jean de Meuron to showcase OverDrive, their On-set virtual production LED wall panel technology on the set of Megan (2018 film).
+The technology replaced green screen compositing by displaying pre-recorded background plates on the LED wall.
+This allowed actors to see the environment in which the scene was taking place, improving immersion and reducing the need to imagine backgrounds that would otherwise be added in post-production.
+The LED panels also provided interactive lighting, casting colors, reflections, and atmospheric effects directly onto the actors, costumes, props, and physical sets.
+This helped prevent common green-screen issues, such as green spill reflecting onto skin or reflective surfaces, while giving cinematographers a more accurate view of the final image during filming.
 Other filmmakers had also caught on to the idea though, and in 2018 an Australian cinematographer, Greig Fraser, used the technology to film the Star Wars franchise spin-off series, The Mandalorian (released 2019).
 Instead of using the green screen during the filming stage, the team combined post-production with the production stage of the series.
 They installed huge LED walls linked to powerful computers that ran Unreal Engine gaming software (used for Fortnite, among others).
 They called this soundstage "the volume", a term already used to refer to a stage where visual effects techniques take place.

 Since its inventive use in The Mandalorian, which used ILM's StageCraft, the technology has become increasingly popular.
 Miles Perkins, industry manager of film and TV for Epic Games and maker of the Unreal Engine, estimated that there were around 300 stages by October 2022, increased from only three in 2019.
 Most of these were built during or after the COVID-19 pandemic, when lockdowns meant that production studios had to find ways to produce films without traveling to other locations.

 In March 2023, the world's largest virtual production stage was opened at the Docklands Studios Melbourne, in the city of Melbourne, Australia.